Guidesu/Solunakin/.github/guides/CI.md

 The [linters](https://en.wikipedia.org/wiki/Lint_(software)) check the maps and code for common mistakes.
 This includes things like:

 - Files not being included in the .dme
-- Misspelling Nanotrasen as NanoTrasen
+- Misspelling Symphionia as Symphionia
 - Unformatted map files

 Sometimes linters will fail, but you won't see anything in the "Run Linters" tab.
 If you open up the action, it might look like this: